jack-song/sms-test-sqs/README.md

     - sleep should be fairly accurate, and within-aws speeds should be fast
     - therefore doesn't matter much, but must make guarantee:
     - jobs must run slow enough for there always to be another job in the queue
+    - AKA queued messages should always be above 0 throughout run
     - otherwise we're measuring waiting time
 - adjust # of jobs
     - more = better precision (repeatable numbers, more confidence in results)